 The Friends of Haleakala National Park are offering a new one-day service activity at the park's plant nursery in the Haleakala summit district on the first Tuesday of each month.
-The next date will be April 2.

-Participants should bring water, lunch and snacks, and their own gloves if desired.
+Participants should bring water, lunch, and snacks, and their own gloves if desired.
 The park will provide other tools.
 Wear sturdy shoes, and in case of out planting work, bring a hat and sunscreen.

-Time: 8:00 am to 1:00 pm
+Time: 9:00 am to 12:00 pm

 Categories: Outdoor or Beach Event, Non-Profit Community Event, FREE, Environmental Event

-Office hours: 8am-4pm HST
+Location Details: Office hours: 8am-4pm HST

 Stretching across east Maui, Haleakala National Park is home to Haleakala Crater, an active, but not currently erupting volcano, and Maui's highest peak.
 Rising over 10,000 feet above sea level, Haleakala's graceful slopes can be seen from just about any point on the island.
 Haleakala means "House of the Sun" in Hawaiian, and legend has it that the demigod Maui lassoed the sun itself from its summit to slow the sun's journey across the skies.